 In addition, the Trustees agreed to provide salary support to a number of grant-holders whose research was rendered impossible by the COVID 19 restrictions throughout the year.
-The aim of the Trustees was to provide support in line with the University and Government and with our major co funders, so far as possible, and to do so in a way that was as fair as possible to the various affected parties.
-In the case of Leverhulme Early Career Fellows, the Trustees agreed to match-fund the nine fellows offered an extension by the Leverhulme Trust.
-Twelve extensions to final year PhD student co funded by the Trust within the AHRC Doctoral Training Programme were also agreed.
-Two short (13 month) contract extensions or periods of furlough were allowed to eligible researchers in accordance with University and UK Government policy.
-Four of the least wealthy Colleges whose Hardship Funds for postgraduate students had been exhausted by the crisis took up offers of small contributions for this purpose.
+The aim of the Trustees was to provide support in line with the University and Government and with our major co funders, and to do so in a way that was as fair as possible to the various affected parties.
+In the case of Leverhulme Early Career Fellows, the Trustees agreed to match-fund seven fellows (nine fellows in 2020-21) offered an extension by the Leverhulme Trust.
+The Trust also contributed to seven extensions (twelve in 2020-21) to final year PhD student co funded by the Trust within the AHRC Doctoral Training Programme.